ExchangeUnion/docs/User Guide.md

 ## Networks

 ### Simnet
-This is where you want to start to get a "look and feel".
-Private chains maintained by exchange union cloud instances, automatic opening of channels and allocation of coins & tokens, trading against bots.
-[Known issues 1](https://github.com/ExchangeUnion/xud-docker/issues/82) & [2](https://github.com/ExchangeUnion/xud-docker/issues/87) currently make it advisable to restart the setup after starting for the first time (`down`, `exit` `bash ~/xud.sh`).
+This is where you want to start.
+It's quick and gives you a "look and feel".
+Private chains maintained by Exchange Union cloud instances, we automatically open channels to you and allocate you some precious simnet tokens.
+Trade against our bots.
+Consider restarting the setup once after starting for the first time (`down`,  `exit`, `bash ~/xud.sh`, `1`).

 Status: `live` | Setup time: `~15 mins` | Recommended available disk space: `5 GB`

 ### Testnet
 bitcoin testnet 3, litecoin testnet 4, ethereum ropsten.
 Faucets: [t-BTC](https://coinfaucet.eu/en/btc-testnet/), [t-LTC](https://faucet.xblau.com/), [t-ETH 1](https://faucet.ropsten.be/) & [2](https://faucet.metamask.io/).
 Quite a bit of manual work to be done here.

-Status: `live` | Setup time: `~5-10h` | Recommended available disk space: `120 GB`
+Status: `live` | Setup time: `~5-24h` | Recommended available disk space: `120 GB`

 ### Mainnet
-Real money - put your #reckless hat on.
+Real money - only with #reckless hat on.

-Status: `in development` | Setup time: `~1-3 days` | Recommended available disk space: `500 GB`
+Status: `live` (with very low limits) | Setup time: `~1-3 days` | Recommended available disk space: `500 GB`

 ### Regtest
 Producing blocks locally, mainly for development